 Peter Haring Judd (ed): The Akeing Heart.
 Passionate Attachments and their Aftermath: Sylvia Townsend Warner, Valentine Ackland and Elizabeth Wade White.

 The Longest Night.
 Five Curious Tales.
-A collection of five seasonal short stories illustrated by Beth Ward, with an introduction by Stephen Volk (with a guest post by Tom Fowler: Self-publishing and the oral tradition: The birth of ‘The Longest Night’).
+A collection of five seasonal short stories illustrated by Beth Ward, with an introduction by Stephen Volk (with a guest post by Tom Fletcher: Self-publishing and the oral tradition: The birth of ‘The Longest Night’).

 Jack and Barbara Maloney: The Wee Mad Road